isak-b/console-bot/README.md

 </details>

 <details>
-    <summary>Customize existing profiles and bots</summary>
+    <summary>Customize existing profiles and assistants</summary>

 The default profiles are found here:
 - Chat: `console-bot/profiles/chat/`
 - Ask: `console-bot/profiles/ask/`

-Modify existing profiles and bots:
+Modify existing profiles and assistants:
 - To change the config of one of the default profiles, open `config.yaml` in either `console-bot/profiles/chat/` or `console-bot/profiles/ask/`
 - Change the values you wish to modify, e.g., `model: gpt-4-turbo`
-- To modify an existing bot, open the .txt file of the bot you want to modify in the `bots/` directory, and write your own instructions
+- To modify an existing bot, open the .txt file of the bot you want to modify in the `assistants/` directory, and write your own instructions

 </details>

 <details>
-    <summary>Create new bots</summary>
+    <summary>Create new assistants</summary>

-Create new bots:
+Create new assistants:
-- Open the `bots/` folder in the profile folder that you wish to add a bot to
+- Open the `assistants/` folder in the profile folder that you wish to add a bot to
 - Create a new .txt file with your custom instructions
-- If you for example save your new instructions as `console-bot/profiles/chat/bots/NewBot.txt`, then "NewBot" will appear as a choice in the chat interface.
+- If you for example save your new instructions as `console-bot/profiles/chat/assistants/NewBot.txt`, then "NewBot" will appear as a choice in the chat interface.
 - You can select which bot is loaded as default by opening `config.yaml` and setting `bot: NewBot`.
 - Note that since the ask interface isn't interactive, you must set the bot according to the above step in `profiles/ask/config.yaml`.